AmirShkolnik/Hangman/README.md

 ### Deployment

-The live link can be found here - [Jungle Quiz](https://amirshkolnik.github.io/JungleQuiz/).
+The live link can be found here - [The Hangman Madness](https://play-hangman-3f577e016fa9.herokuapp.com/)

-Deployment
 This project was deployed using the Code Institute's mock terminal for Heroku, and the live link can be found here The Battleship Game.

 These steps were taken for the deployment: